 In the stores, you see those slice and bake cookies with the terrible ingredients.
 Now, you can have the same slice and bake fun without ruining your gut!
 My virtual friend Becky from Quinoa & Cookies developed this recipe and I adapted it a little with booze!
 Although it’s gluten-free, you probably can sub the gluten-free baking mix for whole wheat pastry flour.

-The almond flavoring in this cookie recipe really shines through, with both the extract and amaretto.
-Although they look difficult to make, it's not so hard!
+In both the extract and the amaretto, the almond flavouring in this cookie recipe always shines through.
+While they seem to be hard to make, they are not!
 I like to use natural food coloring, so I used a combination of things.
 I combined my Activz Beet Powder and some rosehip syrup I bought from a local store.
 It’s vegan and vegetarian friendly.
 You can find it on Amazon here.
 I’m playing with using it as a filling in some of my goodies!